 Payment must be made in full with an American Express Card in the Platinum Cardmember’s name.

-Note that the cardmember must travel on itinerary booked to be eligible for benefits described.
+Note that the cardmember must travel on the itinerary booked to be eligible for benefits described.

 There are some reports of others booking rooms for others and not showing up and still receiving the benefits but I would generally try to follow the terms and conditions here since a hotel could easily deny you the benefits if the Platinum cardmember is nowhere to be found at check-in.